Damped second order flow applied to image denoising: Numerical experiments.

-The purpose of the first example is to explore the dependence of the accuracy of the denoised image on the damping parameter $\eta$ and the method parameter $p$, and thus to give a guide on the choices of them in practice.
-The noisy image and the reconstructed image by SV-DDF are presented in Fig. \ref{DampingParameter}.
-In Tab. \ref{TabDamping}, we displayed the results by using different values of damping parameter $\eta$ and the method parameter $p$.
-The results show that we obtain the best result for $p=1$ and $\eta=300$.
-According to (\ref{parametersDt}) in Theorem 2, $\eta$ should be chosen such that $\eta\geq \Delta t\sqrt{\lambda^{(k)}_{max}}$.
-In our experiment in the case of $p=1$ we obtained the result that the bound $\eta\geq 15$.
+The purpose of this paragraph is to explore the dependence of the accuracy of the denoised image with respect to the damping parameter $\eta$ and the method parameter $p$ in order to find proper values in practice.
+In all simulations below, we set $\epsilon=\sigma=0.001$.
+Numerical experiments indicate that small changes (less than $1\%$) of the values of $\epsilon$ and $\sigma$ do not significantly influence the output of our method.
+In Tab. \ref{TabDamping}, we display the results by using different values of the damping parameter $\eta$ and the method parameter $p$ for the two noisy test images in Fig. \ref{NoisyImages}.
+The results for the first test picture show that we obtain the best result for $p=1$, $\eta=300$ for both evaluation criteria of SSIM and PSNR.
+In the simulations of the second test picture, we also found that the optimal choice of $p$ still equals 1.
+However, for PSNR, the optimal value of damping parameter is much greater that the optimal $\eta$ for the first test picture.
+In both cases, a large value of damping parameter will not decrease the quality of denoised images significantly.
+Therefore, we recommend to set $p=1$ and relative large value of damping parameter, e.g. $\eta=300$, as the initial guess of parameters for our method in practice.